-If your method invocation returns either no row or only one row, then the return type of the method can be a Java class or a java.util.Map.
-If your method invocation can return more then one row, then the return type of the method must be an array of Java class or an array of Map.
+If your method invocation returns either no row or only one row, then the return type of the method can be a Java class, java.util.Map or Object[] (object-array).
+If your method invocation can return more then one row, then the return type of the method must be an array of Java class, array of Map or Object[][] (object-array 2-dimensional).